wangywUST/talk-20260427/slides.md

 # Evidence 1 · Spatial Blind Spot

-## Audio LLMs Cannot Perceive Sound Source Direction

 ### Key Finding

+Audio LLMs Cannot Perceive Sound Source Direction.
 When a sound source moves **left to right**, the model can barely determine the direction, and accuracy approaches **random chance**.

-### Physical Interpretation
-The **inter-microphone time delay** encodes complete spatial information — yet the model does not use it at all.

-Conclusion: The model is listening, but not reasoning about space.
+**Conclusion**: The model is listening, but not reasoning about space.

 ![Figure](/Image/fig_4.png)